 These financial statements have been prepared on a going concern basis, which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business.
-The Company has accumulated losses amounting to \$21,281,027 (December 31, 2010 - \$21,733,283), largely due to investments in new product development and in the penetration of new markets.
+The Company has accumulated losses amounting to \$21,764,842 (December 31, 2011 - \$21,281,027), including the loss of \$483,815 in the year ended December 31, 2012, largely due to investments in new product development and in the penetration of new markets.

-The Company plans to manage its cash flow and investment in new products to match the cash requirements to cash generated from operations.
-Plans include focussing on higher gross margin revenue streams such as a software products, consulting services and training; focussing on selected core vertical markets, reducing operating expenses, and limiting capital expenditures.
-The Company's management ("Management") believes that successful execution of its business plan will result in sufficient cash flow to fund projected operational and investment requirements.
+The Company actively manages its cash flow and investment in new products to match its cash requirements to cash generated from operations.
+In order to maximize cash generated from operations, the Company plans to continue to focus on high gross margin revenue streams such as a software products, consulting services and training; focus on selected core vertical markets; minimize operating expenses where possible; and limit capital expenditure.
+Management believes that successful execution of its business plan will result in sufficient cash flow to fund projected operational and investment requirements.
 However, no assurances can be given that the Company will be able to achieve all or part of the objectives discussed above, or that sufficient financing from outside sources will be available.
-Further, if the Company's operations are unable to generate cash flow levels at or above current projections, the
+Further, if the Company's operations are unable to generate cash flow levels at or above current projections, the Company may not have sufficient funds to meet its obligations over the next twelve months.